-Since the pandemic, Douglas County agencies who provide food to those in need have seen a significant increase in visits to their food pantries and facilities.
+During the COVID-19 pandemic, Douglas County agencies who provide food to those in need started to see a significant increase in visits to their food pantries and facilities.
 Just Food’s pantry supplies food to community members weekly, the Lawrence Community Shelter provides four meals daily, and community members pick up from Sunrise Project’s take-what-you-need porch which is always open, and provides community meals weekly.
 Some of the most requested items from the families served at Just Food are fresh foods including produce.

-Guided by Objective 5.2 of the Douglas County Food System Plan: “Encourage Food Recovery Practices and Policies to Supply Safe Nourishing Food to Families in Need,” partners across Douglas County are striving to enable an on-farm gleaning program to recover edible, unsold produce to be delivered to area agencies that feed our community.
+Guided by Objective 5.2 of the Douglas County Food System Plan: “Encourage Food Recovery Practices and Policies to Supply Safe Nourishing Food to Families in Need,” Douglas County started an on-farm gleaning program to recover edible, unsold produce to be delivered to area agencies that feed our community.

-Last year, a locally formed group called Community Organized Gleaners (COGs) recovered 2,644 lbs of food from four local farms with the help of 35+ volunteers, in just four months!
-This growing season Lawrence-Douglas County Sustainability aims to multiply the benefit to our community by joining forces with COGs and After the Harvest, an established Kansas City gleaning organization.
+In 2020, a locally formed group called Community Organized Gleaners (COGs) recovered 2,644 pounds of food from four local farms with the help of more than 35 volunteers in just four months!
+Douglas County Sustainability multipled the benefit to the community by joining forces with COGs and After the Harvest, an established Kansas City gleaning organization.

 Community Organized Gleaners